TonyTTTTT/Write-a-Git/readme.md

 - object find function
     - HEAD~~
 - detect rename in ./wyag status
+- if there's no commit(after init), some cmd(status, log, etc.) will occur error

 ## Issue
 - can't use startswith() in ignore compare